narakeet/examples/voices/README.md

 ## How it works

-VideoPuppet script files can include an optional header, setting global properties.
+Narakeet script files can include an optional header, setting global properties.
 The header starts with the scene separator (`---`) in the first line, and includes a key-value map separated by colons (technically, it's a YAML block).
 For example, the following header sets the size and the voice for the whole document:

 ```yml